-The details of the premises: -
+(x) The details of the premises: -

 Under the normal course, there should be physical and defined separation of premises for providing any connections.
 However, it is only because of multiparty connections that the parties are taking this liberty of common premises.
-Regulation 3.4.3 of MERC (Electricity Supply Code & Other Conditions of Supply) Regulations 2005 states that
+Regulation 3.4.3 of MERC (Electricity Supply Code & Other Conditions of Supply) Regulations 2005 states that connections' load in a single building / premises is up to 600 KVA; however in MERC Supply Code Regulations 2005, it is clear that